These are the instructions for using the word template in Apple Pages:

 We've put together this help section in order to allow you to use the Word file in Pages successfully.

-(All measurements in this article are using our 6x9 US Trade template- you'll want to modify the measurements to what your particular template requires).
+(All measurements in this article are using our 6x9 US Trade template.
+You will need to modify the measurements to your particular template size if not ordering a 6x9 book.
+The instructions in each Word Doc contain the specifics for that trim size.)

 First, open the template file (.doc) into Apple Pages.
 Make note of the page size you should be modifying to, and the margins on all four sides.